deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When enabled, all grpc packets are considered to be of the `stream` type, and the `data` will be reported, and the rrt calculation of the response will use the `grpc-status` field.
+When enabled, all gRPC packets are considered to be of the `stream` type, and the `data` will be reported, and the rrt calculation of the response will use the `grpc-status` field.

 ### Filters {#processors.request_log.filters}